Art Schools

 What Is an Art School?

 A simple, uncomplicated answer to this question would be “a place where students learn about and practice art.”
-By this general definition, though, almost every school would qualify, since almost every school with any pretense of education offers art classes.
-It might be more useful, then, to say that “art schools” are institutions of higher education in which students focus on mastering a specific discipline within the visual arts, such as painting or sculpture.
+By this general definition, though, almost every school would qualify since almost every school with any pretense of education offers art classes.
+It might be more useful to say that “art schools” are institutions of higher education in which students focus on mastering a specific discipline within the visual arts, such as painting or sculpture.

 Why Art School?